MartynKeigher/CWA-MIBS/README.md

 ### How do I use this repo?

-After downloading a release of this project, simply REPLACE the contents of LTShare\MIBS\RFC with what is provided in the release.
+After downloading a release of this project,

+- Close the Control Center.
+(Thick client).

+- Replace the contents of \\LTShare\MIBS\RFC with the contents of the downlaod.

+- Delete 2 folders on the server\workstation you are running the Control Center from:

+    - C:\ProgramData\LabTech Client

+    - C:\ProgramData\LabTech Plugins

+- Restart the 'ConnectWise File Service' service on the Automate Server.

+- Re-Open the Control Center & log in.

+- The NEW MIBS will now load successfully.

 This repo, and the maintaining of it, is a personal project and in no way officially supported by ConnectWise.